coneda/kor/README.md

 maintained to fulfill the OAI-PMH specification, the latter gives full access to all content within the ConedaKOR installation.
 According to specification, you must choose the format like so `metadataPrefix=kor` as a request parameter.
-The kor format adheres to a schema we provide at
+The kor format adheres to a schema that is included in ConedaKOR.
+It can be found at

 https://kor.example.com/schema/1.0/kor.xsd